Just looking at the top 3 articles that come up when I search ‘not losing weight on keto’ makes me cringe.

 Give this calorie level a go for a good 4 weeks or so before assuming it’s a bust.
 If there is still no progress to be had, try dropping another 10% and reassessing after 4 more weeks.

-If there’s still no progress, then I would highly recommend you get some blood work done as there is likely some underlying issue or even take a break from dieting altogether if you've been at it for a LONG time.
+If there’s still no progress, then I would highly recommend you get some blood work done, not to be confused with donating blood, as there is likely some underlying issue or even take a break from dieting altogether if you've been at it for a LONG time.

 That said, here are some resources to track and measure down below.